GumTreeDiff/pythonparser/README.md

    After you downloaded and extracted the archive, open it as a new IDEA project.
-While you are in the root, open the IDEA terminal (console), and build this project by running `./gradlew build -x test` for UNIX systems and `gradlew.bat build -x test` on Windows (it can have some troubles with Windows, see an issue [here](https://github.com/GumTreeDiff/gumtree/issues/72)).
+While you are in the root, open the IDEA terminal (console), and build this project by running `./gradlew build -x test` for UNIX systems and `gradlew.bat build -x test` on Windows (it can have some troubles with Windows, see [this issue](https://github.com/GumTreeDiff/gumtree/issues/72)).

    </p>

    <p>

-   To check if this step is done - in the `/dist` directory new folder `build` should appear.
+   To check if this step is done — new folder `build` should appear in the `/dist` directory.
-   To get the runnable bash-script you should extract the archive `gumtree-2.1.2.zip` in the `build/distributions/`.
+   To get the runnable bash-script you should extract the archive `gumtree-2.1.2.zip` in
+   `build/distributions/`.
 Do it manually and put all the files in the same directory.
-   Create two files, you want to compare as a test.
-Your final view should be like this:
+   Create two files that you want to compare as a test.
+The resulting directory tree should look like this:

    </p>